opendocsg/opendoc-family-justice-courts-practice-directions/Part 06-Proceedings for the Dissolution of Marriage under Part X of Women’s Charter.md

 > (b) a copy of the Defendant’s Consent to Grant Judgment on Three Years’ Separation in Form 192 of Appendix A to these Practice Directions (where relevant);

-> (c) a copy of the bankruptcy search against the Plaintiff showing the results of the search (e.g. whether the search is negative or if it shows that the Plaintiff is a bankrupt or that there are pending bankruptcy proceedings against the Plaintiff); and
+> (c)	a copy of the Ministry of Law Insolvency Office bankruptcy search against the Plaintiff showing the results of the search (e.g. whether the search is negative or if it shows that the Plaintiff is a bankrupt or that there are pending bankruptcy proceedings against the Plaintiff); and

-> (d) a copy of the bankruptcy search against the Defendant showing the results of the search (e.g. whether the search is negative or if it shows that the Defendant is a bankrupt or that there are pending bankruptcy proceedings against the Defendant).
+> (d)	a copy of the Ministry of Law Insolvency Office bankruptcy search against the Defendant showing the results of the search (e.g. whether the search is negative or if it shows that the Defendant is a bankrupt or that there are pending bankruptcy proceedings against the Defendant).

-(7) The bankruptcy search must be conducted for the year in which the Writ for Divorce is filed as well for the years that the search indicates that there were bankruptcy proceedings against the Plaintiff or Defendant.
+(7) The bankruptcy searches for both the Plaintiff and Defendant must be conducted using the Ministry of Law Insolvency Office e-services.

 **_Counterclaim_**